SolboxOSS/rcloneview-support/howto/rcloneview-basic/execute-manage-job.md

 - Click the **+** icon to see file-level details of each completed job.
 <img src="/support/images/en/howto/rcloneview-basic/sync-completed-window.png" alt="sync completed window" class="img-medium img-center" />
 :::tip Quickly open synced remotes
-In the **`Completed`** tab, you can double-click any completed job to open both the source and destination folders in the Explorer panel.
+In the **`Completed`** tab, you can double-click any completed job to open both the source and destination folders in the Explorer pane.
 This makes it easy to review the synced folders immediately.
 :::